piavlo/mcollective-plugins/discovery/sensu/README.markdown

 Select the Sensu discovery plugin by including `--dm sensu` on your mco commandline.
 By default, this will discover all Sensu clients.

-Example: 'mco ping' all nodes known to Sensu Api
+Example: 'mco rpc rpcutil ping' all nodes known to Sensu Api

     $ mco rpc rpcutil ping --dm sensu